TheNoeTrevino/NoeVim/README.md

 ### Colorschemes

-This plugin has everysingle colorscheme I could think of.
+This plugin has every single colorscheme I could think of.
 All lazily loaded.
 Keeping that ridiculously fast start time, but providing _**you**_ with options :)

 ### Demo